jfo/blog/source/drafts/sild11.md

 }
 ```
 This is heading in the right direction, but it's not very rich.
 What function
 was being called?
 What was being passed in?
-I can pass the name of the caller
+I can give `arity_check()` the name
-in like this:
+of the caller like this:

 ```c
 void arity_check(char *caller_name, int args, C *operand) {